Ames Department Stores: Emergence from bankruptcy, expansions, and acquisition of Hills

+Notability and Recognition

 With the acquisition of Hills Department Stores in 1998, Ames became the nation's fourth-largest discount retail chain behind Walmart, Kmart, and Target.
-Although Hills was headquartered in suburban Boston, its stores were concentrated in Indiana, Kentucky, Ohio, Pennsylvania, and western New York, which was a regional complement to Ames stores in the northeast.
+Although Hills was headquartered in suburban Boston, its stores were concentrated in Indiana, Kentucky, Ohio, Pennsylvania, and western New York, which was a regional complement to Ames stores in the northeast; the two did overlap in Western Pennsylvania (the former home base of G. C. Murphy), though aside from a few scattered Ames locations such as in Ellwood City, Pennsylvania, the region was largely Hills territory and it's that chain more fondly remembered in Greater Pittsburgh, including by the web series Pittsburgh Dad.
 Then, Ames had just over 600 stores, mostly in the Northeast and Midwest, employing about 22,000.

 Expansion into Chicago

 In 1986, Ames moved into the Chicago area by acquiring Zayre, and later in 2000 by acquiring all but one of the seven Goldblatt's department stores.
 Other locations included former Venture and Builders Square stores, making for a total of 11 stores.
 The company hoped to target the low-income and ethnic consumer, using techniques that were proven successful.
-"The stores are generally on the South Side of Chicago, which has a low income base," a Ladenburg Thalmann analyst Beder said.
+"The stores are generally on the South Side of Chicago, which has a low-income base," a Ladenburg Thalmann analyst Beder said.
 Before the opening day, a television marketing campaign showed cheery Ames employees working while singing "My Kind of Town," a song that strongly referred to Chicago.
 Billboards read, "Our Kind of Town, Your Kind of Discount Store".
 On September 21, 2000, Ames opened eight of its Chicago stores and opened the others shortly thereafter.
 A few months later, Ames opened a few additional stores.